 The Adjutant General

 After arriving in the camp, George became ill and entered the camp hospital suffering from dysentery and was assigned to Zero Ward.
 According to medical records kept at the camp, M/Sgt.
 George R. Prueher died from dysentery on Thursday, July 1, 1942, at approximately 2:00 in the afternoon.
-He was 21 years old.
-It needs to be mentioned that other documents state that George died while he was on the Clark Field detail on the same date which means he would have been buried at Clark Field.
+He was the 538 POW to die in the camp and was 21 years old.
+It was also noted that he had no possessions.

 In July 1942, his family received a second letter from the War Department.
 The following is an excerpt from it.
 When they received it, they had no idea he had already died.